jpdacunha/liferay-automatic-order-flow/README.md

 # Step 2: Create the Workflow

-    Using Flow Wise or n8n: Develop the workflow using either Flow Wise or n8n to manage the processes and interactions between the created objects.
+    Using Flow Wise or n8n: Develop the workflow using either Flow Wise or n8n to manage the processes and interactions between created objects.

 By breaking down the steps, you ensure a clear and organized approach to setting up and automating your local environment on Liferay.